geneichinose/capstone_project_24_1_report/README.md

 We tested a deployment strategy by saving all the trained classification models so that they can be later loaded for predictions.
 We included a second Jupyter notebook with test python code to load the trained estimator models, load synthetically generated input features, apply classifiers to new data to obtain multiclass probabilities.
 The synthetic dataset contains 50,000 points uniformly sampled on the eigenvalue sphere randomly.
 The dense sampling spans the entire space so that decision boundaries can also be mapped (see ichinose-capstone-test_lune_plot.ipynb).

-Visualizing the decision boundaries is important for inspecting the models ability to make logical and physically correct predictions in the 2 parameter (lune_lat, lune_lon) spherical space.
+Visualizing the decision boundaries is important for inspecting the models' ability to make logical and physically correct predictions in the 2 parameter (lune_lat, lune_lon) spherical space.
 For instance, the class membership at the north pole (90,0) must classify as "ex" or explosion and at the south pole (-90,0) must classify as "co" or collapse (mining or cavity).
 Also, the origin (0,0) must classify as a high probability (e.g., ~ 100%) earthquake where there is the highest density of training data.
 These lune_lat and lune_lon for the 3 conanical sources must retain the physically correct class memberships.
 Since there is much fewer "ex" and "co" data points, then the probabilities may not be high confidence as "eq".
 We expect the SVM, QDA, GPC, GNB, LGR, and MLP estimators to produce decision boundaries with simple smooth curved boundaries between the classes with gradational class probabilities.
 Most of these methods are parameterized and with just 2 input independent variables, it is expected the models will not be too complex.
 In contrast we expect DTC, RFC, and KNN decision boundaries to be more complex and difficult to explain in terms of the two parameter input space.

 We added the decision boundaries computed from a 2-layer neural network (NN) classifier.
 The first was a test to examine if the NN could be trained based on MT itself (i.e.,) mxx, myy, mzz, mxy, mxz, and myz.
 The second attempt was based on just the lune_lat and lune_lon.
 We found as expected that the NN trained on lune_lat and lune_lon, resulted in similar classifier decision boundaries as MLP and SVM .